How Stock Photos Can’t Be Used on Facebook

 We should all know by now that when using content on a social network like Facebook, especially a fan page for your business, using someone else's material without permission or license is not acceptable.
 Using stock photography for Facebook is a great alternative to getting into legal trouble when you want to illustrate your page.

 But when using stock images, there are two rules of thumb you need to keep in mind: 1.
 Check the license to see rules for using them on a social network; 2.
 Check if there are any time limits that restrict how long you can have them on your fan page or timeline.
-Click here to buy a 99club membership and use your stock images forever.
+Click here to buy a Club Easy membership and use your stock images forever.

 In the meantime, respect the photographer who took the photo and uses common sense for your Facebook fan page.